Saturation-Aware Angular Velocity Estimation: Extending the Robustness of SLAM to Aggressive Motions: RESULTS

 \subsection{Impact on SLAM}

 ~ Using no prior map of the environment, our \ac{SLAM} algorithm described in~\autoref{sec:slam-theory} was run on each of the \nbruns~runs in our dataset.
 The localization errors with and without our angular velocity estimation method are illustrated in \autoref{fig:localization-error}.
 Here, the localization error corresponds to the error in the estimated transformation between the initial and final poses of the rig.
 The ground-truth transformation for each run was found by registering the first and last scan in the ground-truth map, as the perception rig is static at these times.
 Our angular velocity estimation approach improves the baseline~\ac{SLAM} algorithm localization error median by~\SI{71.5}{\%} for translation and~\SI{65.5}{\%} for rotation.
-As localization error build-up can lead to navigation and detection failure~\citep{Ebadi2022}, reducing this error in the event of the vehicle tumbling down a hill is critical.
-Additionally, reducing the localization error facilitates vehicle recovery, enabling it to resume its mission.